 Beginnings Polish team will be available to facilitate all adoption-related activities while Poland.First Visit

-- Family travels to Poland for 14 to 21 days.
+- Family travels to Poland for 14 working days.

 The New Beginnings team in Poland supports the family by translation and with other in-country needs.